 Perhaps the greatest calling for the original NES title lies in how the game unfolds.
 It’s clear from the moment it starts that the game won’t be holding your hand.
 That is to say, the game provides no direction, and players can choose to explore Hyrule in whatever way they want.
 The Legend of Zelda introduced an open world adventure to gamers across the globe before that term had any meaning and that open world feeling is really what made the original Zelda stand out.
-It conjured the illusion that you could explore a boundless world and let your imagination do most of the work and those that enjoyed exploration in its purest form couldn’t find a better experience on Nintendo Entertainment System.
-Even decades later, the 8-bit version granted players more freedom than any other game in the series – that is, until now.
+It conjured the illusion that you could explore a boundless world and let your imagination do most of the work and those that enjoyed exploration in its purest form couldn’t find a better experience on the Nintendo Entertainment System.

 Of course, having a massive open world wouldn’t have such an impact if there isn’t much to do in it, but the possibilities in Breath of the Wild seem endless.
 Breath of the Wild is a haunting, beautiful game and one that holds your attention throughout, despite its length and its cookie-cutter plot.
-Never have I been so immersed in a game, that I can’t stop playing it.
-Not only has Nintendo boldly and faithfully brought Hyrule to life in innovative new ways, they’ve created the most epic and sweeping fantasy adventure in the history of the company.
+Not only has Nintendo boldly and faithfully brought Hyrule to life in innovative new ways, but they’ve also created the most epic and sweeping fantasy adventure in the history of the company.
 It isn’t a secret that Breath of the Wild features the biggest Hyrule Nintendo has ever created, in both breadth and depth but it’s also the most varied.
 Hyrule here, is vast, beautiful, and filled with a diverse set of locations (from long stretches of Hyrule fields to alpine mountains to active volcanoes and desert lands), and it constantly finds ways to pique your curiosity with mysterious landmarks, small villages and enemy camps seen in the distance.
 It’s safe to say, with Breath of the Wild, Nintendo has created the most thrilling installment in the beloved franchise yet.

 Breath of the Wild’s world is bursting at the seams and exploration is the heart of what makes this action-adventure game truly special.
 Scene after scene, Breath of the Wild unleashes so much wonder and visual imagination that you end up watching the game unfold in a state of rapturous, awestruck bliss.
 Like many open-world games it delivers on the promise that if you can see something out in the distance, you should eventually be able to reach it.
-In addition to traveling by foot, horseback, and fast travel, Link can also ride any animal given they are tamed.
-But the biggest game changing feature is allowing Link the ability to climb nearly every surface you come across provided it isn’t raining.
+In addition to traveling by foot, horseback, and fast travel, Link can also ride any animal given they are tamed and with the DLC, Link was even given a motorcycle to ride.
+But the biggest game-changing feature is allowing Link the ability to climb nearly every surface you come across provided it isn’t raining.
 In any other Zelda game, those mountains and ruins would simply be part of the scenery but as you explore Breath of the Wild’s massive version of Hyrule, you’ll never reach a cul-de-sac because there’s always a way around it.
-Instead of a roadblock, walls buildings and mountains provide another potential path to wherever it is you want to go.
+Instead of a roadblock, walls, buildings, and mountains provide another potential path to wherever it is you want to go.
 It’s a fundamental shift for the series and why Nintendo purposely tasks you with finding and climbing various towers spread out across each region, and in the process revealing to players, a portion of the map.
-The sheer scale of the world not only means you can discover interesting side-quests and lore in the most unexpected of places but gazing over Hyrule from way up-high, allows you to spot beaten paths, roads, structures, villages that you may not have otherwise seen.
+The sheer scale of the world not only means you can discover interesting side-quests and lore in the most unexpected of places but gazing over Hyrule from way up-high, allows you to spot beaten paths, roads, structures, and villages that you may not have otherwise seen.

 It helps that the landscape is absolutely beautiful.
-Anyone who relishes seeing the reach and scope of the series redefined should not miss this marvelously accomplished game.
+Anyone who relishes seeing the reach and scope of the series redefined will adore this marvelously accomplished game.
 Through Studio Ghibli-like animation, Breath of the Wild’s anime-inspired art style is full of bewitching images and brimming with painstaking attention to detail.
 And don’t let anyone tell you otherwise.
 There is no denying the game’s visual imagination, from the awe-inspiring creature creations to the stunning forest landscapes to the sensitive human-like characterizations.
-Breath of the Wild is dazzling, and simply gorgeous to say the least.
-It also happens to include some of the best music the series has ever had, and, for the first time in a Zelda game, voice acting is included as well.
+Breath of the Wild is dazzling and simply gorgeous to say the least.
+It also happens to feature some of the best music the series has ever had, and, for the first time in a Zelda game, voice acting is included as well.
 The sound mixing and sound design is a real high-point in this title.
-Just the opening voice over can send chills down your spine, and composer Manaka Kataoka’s restrained, often poignant musical compositions are a tour de force of complementary minimalism.
+Just the opening voiceover alone can send chills down your spine, and composer Manaka Kataoka’s restrained, often poignant musical compositions are a tour de force of complementary minimalism.

 – Ricky D